ckopec-dev/Stem-Cheatsheets/Docker.md

     image: "redis:alpine"
 ~~~

-### Start a compose application with a compose.yaml in the current directory.
+### Start a compose application with a compose.yaml in the current directory

 `$ docker compose up`

-### Start a compose application by explicitly specifying the compose.yaml path.
+### Start a compose application by explicitly specifying the compose.yaml path

 `$ docker compose -f <path> up`

+### Start a compose application and detach from it

+`$ docker compose up -d`